Below is a list of events the office of Career Development Center hosts. Click on the link to obtain more details on the events:

 Industry Specific Career Fairs

-Each year, Career Development Center usually holds a Nursing and Health Sciences Career Fair, Social Services/Social Justice Career Fair, Business/Sport/Communication Career Fair, and Government Career Fair.
+Examples of Industry Specific Career Fairs include (but are not limited to): Nursing and Health Sciences Career Fair, Counseling and Social Service Career Fair, Business Career Fair, and Sport Industry Career Fair.

 Part-Time Job Fair